 For the Initial Context Setup an initial value for the Next Hop Chaining Count is stored in the UE context.
 [FFS pending SA3]

 Upon receiving the PDU Session Resource To Be Setup List IE contained in the HANDOVER REQUEST message, the NG-RAN node shall behave the same as defined in the PDU Session Resource Setup procedure.

 The NG-RAN node shall then report in the HANDOVER REQUEST ACKNOWLEDGE message the successful establishment of the result for all the requested PDU sessions.
+In particular, for each PDU session resource successfully setup, it shall include the PDU Session Setup Response Transfer IE containing the following information:

+- The list of QoS flows which have been successfully established in the QoS Flows Setup List IE.

+- The list of QoS flows which have failed to be established, if any, in the QoS Flows Failed to Setup List IE.

+- The transport layer address and tunnel endpoint to be used for the PDU session.

+The list of PDU session resources which failed to be setup, if any, shall be reported in the HANDOVER REQUEST ACKNOWLEDGE message with an appropriate cause value within the PDU Session Resource Setup Failed List IE.